FHA Home Loan Pitfalls and Drawbacks

 FHA loans are popular because they make it easy for almost anybody to buy a home.
-Homeownership is a reality for more and more people, but these loans aren’t for everybody.
+While more home ownership is a great thing, these loans aren’t for everybody.
 Make sure you fit the right profile and that you understand the disadvantages of FHA loans before you fall in love with them.

 FHA Loan Highlights

 First, a few highlights of FHA loans.
 Even with damaged credit and limited funds for a down payment, you can qualify for a home loan with a decent interest rate.

 - Down payment: FHA loans allow you to put down as little as 3.5%.
 This allows you to buy a more expensive home with less money, and you can reserve funds for improvement projects or other goals.

 - Credit issues: Borrowers with a troubled credit history have a hard time getting approved with conventional lenders.
 With FHA backing, you can get approved with a low credit score.

 - Home improvement: FHA 203k loans allow you to fund home improvement projects and buy a house at the same time.
 Combined with other features of FHA loans, they make things easy and inexpensive.

 When purchasing a home, it’s wise to evaluate whether or not an FHA loan will actually help you.
 Look at the big picture and consider all of your financial goals.

 - Low down payment: A low down payment could be a red flag.
 Putting down 3.5% might be a sign that you’re not yet on solid financial ground, and taking on a home loan could be risky.
 Is it worth looking at less-expensive homes or waiting until you can save up a larger down payment?
 Remember that the more you borrow, the more interest you pay (which essentially makes your house more expensive).